-You can transfer your government Student Finance to your new course, as long as your new course is designated for higher education Student Finance, and your new university (or new academic department at QMUL) agrees to accept you as a transferred student.
+You can transfer your government Student Finance to your new course, as long as your new course is designated for higher education Student Finance, and your new university (or new academic department at Queen Mary) agrees to accept you as a transferred student.
 Once your university accepts you as a transferred student, they will inform your funding authority and your funding authority should transfer your Student Finance entitlement to your new course, and re-assess your entitlement if necessary.
-QMUL will do an online notification of your change of circumstances to Student Finance England (SFE).
-This should happen automatically, but if you want to check, contact the Student Enquiry Centre, ground floor, Queens’ Building, Mile End Campus.
+Please crefully read the information below to check whether you will be eligible for funding for each year of the new course or not.

 If you transfer between courses at different institutions within the same academic year (for example you start a course in September and transfer to a different course in October), you will only pay one tuition fee for the whole year.
 The tuition fee loan will be split between the two institutions, and the proportion payable to each institution will depend on what point in the academic year you transfer.

-If you are transferring from a course which you started before 2016, you should remain under the pre-2016 funding arrangements, whereby you may be eligble for a Maintenance Grant, depending on the household income and on the number of years you have already studied.
+If you are transferring from a course which you started before 2016, you should remain under the pre-2016 funding arrangements, whereby you may be eligible for a Maintenance Grant, depending on the household income and on the number of years you have already studied.
 This includes where you have had a gap in your studies (because you were interrupting) as long it was for less than two academic years.
 If your new course end date is the same as your original course, your Student Finance entitlement should continue and not be affected by the transfer.
 However, if transferring to a new course will mean that you will take longer to achieve your degree than you originally planned (as you may be required to repeat a year you have already completed on your previous course), you might not be entitled to a Student Finance Tuition Fee Loan or Maintenance Grant (pre-2016 starters only) for every year of the new course you are transferring to.

 Under the standard entitlement, you are eligible for a Student Finance Tuition Fee Loan and Maintenance Grant or Special Support Grant (pre-2016 starters only) for each year of your new course plus one year in reserve called a ‘plus one’ year.
 If you normally live in Wales, Northern Ireland or Scotland, contact a Welfare Adviser in the Advice and Counselling Service for advice about your entitlement.

 Please check the tuition fee charged for the course you are transferring to as it may be different to the tuition fee for your current course.
-If the programme of study you would like to join is at QMUL, please check with the Fees Office.
+If the programme of study you would like to join is at Queen Mary, please check with the Fees Office.
 If the programme of study you would like to join is at a different university please check the tuition fee with their admissions office.